crewmeister/eslint-config-crewmeister/README.md

 > npm link eslint-config-crewmeister # use the sym link created above
 ```

+# Release

+1) update the [CHANGELOG.md]
+1) use `npm version major` to go up to the next version, always going up to next major for now

 # The Coding Style

 By default our coding style is derived from the [airbnb style].